peter-conalgo/freesurface/README.md

 what really is the best way for a person to be productive.
 What are the real important states of mind.
 Should we find a way for more people to work from home and focus on thier families?

-### We need want you to think about a new sort of investment

-If you are company that thinks they would like to pinoneer in an area like this, let us know!

 ### We need publicity